Cookies on this website

 Daniel Plotkin

-Daniel joined the Nuffield Department of Clinical Neurosciences as Project Manager of the national ALS/MND C9orf72 Cohort study ('ACORN') in October 2022, tasked with establishing a national register of motor neuron disease patients and family members carrying the C9orf72 gene mutation.
-This register will be pivotal in supporting the development of therapeutic strategies and neurochemical biomarkers for ALS.
+Daniel joined the Nuffield Department of Clinical Neurosciences as Clinical Project Manager of the national ALS/MND C9orf72 Cohort study ('ACORN') in October 2022, tasked with establishing a national register of motor neuron disease patients and asymptomatic family members carrying the C9orf72 gene expansion.
+This register will be pivotal in supporting the development of therapeutic strategies and neurochemical biomarkers for ALS/MND.
 Daniel also manages the Oxford GENFI 3 study, focused on genetic factors leading to Frontotemporal dementia (FTD).

 SELECTED PUBLICATIONS